Ergus/EmacsConfig/Readme.md

 So I don't recommend to use it as is, but you can copy any portion of the config if you want.
 And report me issues if you find them in the config.

+Files in the lisp directory are detected automatially.